Former Vatican bank head linked to Finmeccanica probe

-NAPLES Italian police searched the home of Ettore Gotti Tedeschi, the former head of the Vatican bank, in connection with an apparently unrelated case linked to defence technology group Finmeccanica SIFI.MI, Naples prosecutors said on Tuesday.
+NAPLES, June 5 Italian police searched the home of Ettore Gotti Tedeschi, the former head of the Vatican bank, in connection with an apparently unrelated case linked to defence technology group Finmeccanica, Naples prosecutors said on Tuesday.

 Gotti Tedeschi was ousted from his position at the head of the bank last month after the board passed a motion of no-confidence, accusing him of neglecting his basic management responsibilities.